-Reader Laurel sent this request to me via e-mail:
+Reader Karin sent me this request via email:

 **Disclosure: Actions you take from the hyperlinks within this blog post may yield commissions for alreadypretty.com.
 See Already Pretty’s disclosure statement for more details.